 There are certainly ingredients in the serum to strengthen the stratum corneum so perhaps combined with the alcohol, they just eliminate one another with no benefit or detriment??
 However, I’m not convinced that alcohol (not sure of the percentage) can be totally balanced/nullified/counteracted by other nourishing ingredients.
 According to Paula Begoun, the damage starts the second alcohol touches the skin.
 This sort of damage can lead to irritation, redness, acne etc. because a compromised barrier is more susceptible to bacteria and environmental pollutants.
 For the record, I haven’t observed any degradation to my skin while using this serum.
 I’m not scientifically qualified to make a final judgement but suffice to say, I am curious and cautious.

 So in summary, the Innisfree Green Tea Seed Serum is nice.
 It hydrates and feels good on the skin.
-However, it is not unique in its ability to achieve this.
+However, it’s not unique in its ability to achieve this.
 Many serums provide this benefit.
-The ethanol content is a concern although in the couple of months that I have been using it, it does not appear to have had any detrimental impact on my skin.
-I am not prepared to test its impact over the long term with extended use but am happy enough to finish the bottle.
+The ethanol content is a concern although in the couple of months that I have been using it, it doesn’t appear to have had any detrimental impact on my skin.
+I’m not prepared to test its impact over the long term with extended use but am happy enough to finish the bottle.

 |Smart, hygienic and elegant packaging||Contains alcohol|

 |Suits most skin types, excluding sensitive|

 The Skin Benefits of Green Tea Extract Skin Care Club

 Amazing Benefits Of Tangerine Fruit For Skin, Hair And Health Stylecraze

 Is Ethanol in Skin Care Products Safe?
 Nicki Zevola Benvenuti